 summer and fall of 2017 as it has reached the end of its life-cycle.
 This

 retirement is being managed by the Next Generation Virtual Collaboration (NextGenVC) team, as part of a wider initiative to refresh existing

 and launch new FoM VC services.

-If you do not currently use Movi, and would like to register your interest in a desktop VC tool, please contact the CT Analyst team at firstname.lastname@example.org
+If you have not been contacted for a replacement tool, please contact the CT Analyst team at email@example.com

 Training & Troubleshooting Tools

 Please review the following training material before using Movi.
 If you encounter issues using the Movi, please use these tools to troubleshoot.

 Previous Cisco Jabber Video (Movi) user guides for Windows and Mac are available directly from

 connectivity table (pdf) indicates locations where users have had various levels of success or failure with desktop VC.
 This table can be used as a guide to indicate where desktop VC can and cannot be expected to work.